Getting an Interview

 - Accepted OfferNeutral ExperienceEasy Interview

-I applied through college or university and the process took 3 months - interviewed at Defense Contract Audit Agency in January 2009.
+I applied online.
+The process took 6+ weeks – interviewed at Defense Contract Audit Agency in May 2014.

-I applied online and the process took 2+ weeks – interviewed at Defense Contract Audit Agency in May 2011.
+I applied online.
+The process took 2+ weeks – interviewed at Defense Contract Audit Agency (Detroit, MI) in May 2011.